Cost of Attendance Appeals

 One of our commitments to you is to help you manage your debt.
-If you have borrowed the maximum amount of aid available to you for direct and indirect costs and require additional funding for education-related expenses (e.g., car repairs, out-of-pocket medical expenses, increase in housing costs, etc.), you can pursue a Cost of Attendance Appeal to keep your borrowing in check.
+If you have borrowed the maximum amount of aid available to you for direct and indirect costs and require additional funding for education-related expenses (e.g., car repairs, out-of-pocket medical expenses, increase in housing costs, etc.), you can pursue a Cost of Attendance (COA) Appeal to keep your borrowing in check.

 Withdrawal from UNE will affect your financial aid eligibility.
 The Tuition Refund Policy for your program will determine the percentage of tuition refunded based on the date of your withdrawal.
-Please see below the policies according to your program:
+Please see the below policies according to your program.

 The Family Educational Rights and Privacy Act (FERPA)